autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/calibration-tools/index.md

     yaw: 0.0
 ```

-You need to update this transformation value according to the `sensor_kit_base_link` frame.
+You need to update this transformation value with respect to the `sensor_kit_base_link` frame.
 You can also use CAD values for GNSS/INS and IMU position in `sensor_kit_calibration.yaml` file.
+(Please don't forget
+to update the sensor_kit_calibration.yaml file in both the sensor_kit_launch and individual_params packages)

 ## Installing TIER IV's CalibrationTools repositories on autoware